saaya28/rpl-summer-2022/amaan/README.md

 * Journal Club at 2pm

 ## Monday, 7.11.22
+* Had weekly meeting with Carla and team - updated on progress
 * Socket server portion successfully works now.
 Fixed a bug where it kept saying that the connection/port is already in use.
 I had tried changing ports but it never fixed it.
 Finally realized that if I turned the 'debug' status to False in the Flask App it will fix the error.
 * Dashboard app with the publisher and subscriber nodes now work successfully.
 Publisher sends frames to a ros topic, where the subscriber listens in on that topic, and when new frames arrive, it sends it through a socket server to the dashboard, which then displays the live video feed successfully.